 A new study by E-consultancy explores the opportunities and challenges in media and publishing using feedback from nearly 500 media company CEOs and senior executives.

-The Media Growth Trends report was produced in association with The Jordan, Edmiston Group Inc., the leading media and information investment bank.
+Media Growth Trends report was produced in association with The Jordan, Edmiston Group Inc., the leading media and information investment bank.
 This partnership provided access to an extraordinarily senior audience that participated in a survey fielded in late 2010.

 Broadly speaking, media organizations are optimistic about the near term as the North American economy continues to improve.
 Regardless of company size or sector, they predict organic growth to be the primary growth driver in the next 12-24 months.
 Looking further out, however, they see the need to expand though new products, new markets and for many, acquisitions.